geckosio/geckos.io/README.md

 Want to know more?
 Join the [discussions](https://github.com/geckosio/geckos.io/discussions)!

-## How should NOT use this library?
+## Who should NOT use this library?

 - People who have never build a multiplayer game, should probably use a library like socket&#46;io instead, since there are way more examples/tutorial available.
   Socket&#46;io and geckos&#46;io use a similar API.
 The switch from socket&#46;io to geckos&#46;io should be easy.